Crazy Quilt: Paul Dekker II

-When Ra's al Ghul caused a mass prison break at Arkham Asylum and Blackgate Penitentiary, Crazy Quilt was among the freed inmates that worked for Ra's al Ghul by abducting Alfred Pennyworth, Commissioner James Gordon, Vicki Vale, Harvey Bullock, and Julia Pennyworth.

-Crazy Quilt was later seen in Arkham Asylum when Batman was Arkham Asylum's latest patient.
-He joins the other inmates in attacking Batman who ends up defeating them.

-In Underworld Unleashed, Crazy Quilt was among those who were offered a carved black candle of Neron.

-Crazy Quilt also has a role in one of the many incarnations of the Secret Society of Super Villains.
-He and dozens of villains gather in response to the JLA's new moon base and extended team efforts.
+A new version of Paul Dekker is introduced as a prisoner who escapes when Ra's al Ghul causes a mass prison break at Arkham Asylum and Blackgate Penitentiary.
+He later joins the Secret Society of Super Villains, with he and dozens of villains gathering in response to the JLA's new moon base and extended team efforts.
 The meeting turns out to be a JLA trap and all the villains are captured.

 Crazy Quilt appears in the Belle Reve riot in JLA #34, lugging around the eviscerated body of the prison warden.
 The prisoners, along with much of humanity, were being affected by Mageddon and Hector Hammond.

 In The New 52 continuity reboot, Paul Dekker is an insane ex-Wayne Enterprises geneticist and ally of Doctor Death and Hugo Strange.
 He is later killed after injecting himself with an experimental formula, causing his body to decay.

 Female Crazy Quilt

 An unnamed, female version of Crazy Quilt appears as a member of Alexander Luthor Jr.'s version of the Secret Society.
 She works with many other supervillains to take down the Secret Six.
 In Outsiders #50, she is captured by the Suicide Squad.

 In the Secret Six series, she is one of the villains who accepts the offer of a bounty on the Secret Six from mysterious crime boss Junior, only to be gravely wounded.
-She later appears in James Robinson's Justice League: Cry For Justice miniseries as one of the many villains who attacks the team.
+She later appears in James Robinson's Justice League: Cry For Justice miniseries as one of the many villains who attack the team.